 Immune responses to viral infections can sometimes be detrimental to the host.
 While some viral antibodies are beneficial (anti-viral), others can actually be virus-aiding.
 They allow the virus access to cells through non-traditional pathways such as the Fc-receptor.
 This is called antibody dependent enhancement (ADE).

-Read more about EpiVax’s approach on epitope vaccine design here.
+Read more about EpiVax’s approach on epitope-driven vaccine design here.

 EpiVax announces it’s involvement in an international consortium for the rapid development of a mRNA vaccine for high risk populations, which include health care workers and families of those with confirmed cases.